 Red Riding is a frustrating watching experience.
 It is an entity that seems undecided between whether it wants to be three separate films or one story in three chapters.
 It is both but it also ends up satisfying neither.
 Each film comes out as generally well made but without much in the way of a strong through story until the final chapter brings it all together.
 Even then, the second film tends to swing off in a different direction regarding how one murder was disguised as one of the Yorkshire Ripper’s victims, a story that does not impact greatly on the way the crime is finally solved in the final film.

 The mini-series has to be commended for doing an exceptional job in getting the feel for the period – the vehicles, clothing, haircuts – and so on.
 What is less sure, aside from the abovementioned problems, is the series’ overall tightness as a thriller.
-The pace is very laidback and it is not that often that the individual stories offer twists and tension the way that a thriller should.
+The pace is very laidback and it is not often that the individual stories offer twists and tension the way that a thriller should.
 Frequently, the plot ambles and drinks in a good deal of the surrounding detail of the individuals’ lives, partly also because it is setting up the background and new characters for each individual story and layering in details that will only gain importance in subsequent chapters.
 The final story, in its unveiling of two different investigations into what happened, ends up feeling like a damp squib when it should have been a revelation that made you gasp.

 What you also have to commend Red Riding for is the extraordinary cast it manages to pull together.
 This includes high-profile members of the British acting profession such as David Morrissey, Sean Bean, Rebecca Hall, Jim Carter, Mark Addy, Paddy Considine, Eddie Marsan, Warren Clarke, James Fox, Saskia Reeves and Daniel Mays, as well as a number of rising names who have gained a profile since such as Michelle Dockery, Maxine Peake, Sean Harris, Joseph Mawle and Shaun Dooley.
 Not to mention Andrew Garfield only a year before he was propelled to attention in The Social Network (2010) and subsequently became Spider-Man.